paldip0433/neyman-survey-fieldwork-optimization/README.md

 ## Neyman Allocation with Minimum-Cost Network Flow Optimization

-A statistical optimization project that combines **Neyman allocation** from stratified sampling with **minimum-cost fieldwork allocation** using linear/integer optimization.
+A statistical optimization project combining **Neyman allocation** from stratified sampling with **minimum-cost fieldwork allocation** using linear/integer optimization.

 The project asks a practical question: